-A robust committee framework sustains a line of communication among directors and with management.
+A robust committee framework sustains the lines of communication among directors and with management.
 Regularly scheduled management reports and presentations, based on operational, financial, legal and risk management aspects of the Company's operations, provide vital information to the Board.
 Directors have complete access to the Chief Executive Officer and other members of senior management.

 The Board meets on a regularly scheduled basis five times a year to review significant developments affecting the Company and to act on matters requiring Board approval.
 It also holds special meetings when Board action is required between scheduled meetings.
-The Board met seven times during 2010.
-During 2010, each member of the Board participated in at least 75% of all Board and applicable committee meetings held during the period for which he/she was a Director.
+The Board met six times during 2011.
+During 2011, each member of the Board participated in at least 75% of all Board and applicable committee meetings held during the period for which he/she was a Director.
 The Nominating/Corporate Governance Committee has determined that a majority of the members of the Company's Board of Directors are independent pursuant to applicable NASDAQ independence standards.
 Independent Directors are Messrs.
-Alden, Allardyce, Edelstein, Legg, Morris, Young and Zakon.
-Independent Directors met in executive session five times in 2010.
+Alden, Allardyce, Legg, Morris, Philip, Spinner and Young.
+Independent Directors met in executive session four times in 2011.

 It is the Company's policy that all members of its Board of Directors attend each annual meeting of its stockholders, except when illness or other personal matters prevent such attendance.
-All eight members of the Company's Board at the time of the 2010 Annual Meeting attended the 2010 Annual Meeting.
+All seven members of the Company's Board at the time of the 2011 Annual Meeting attended the 2011 Annual Meeting.